Responsive Web Design with HTML5 and CSS 4th Edition

 This chapter covers everything you are likely to need to know about forms.
 Topics include accessible form structure, the various elements of forms, form validation and the most recent CSS that allows better control of form visuals than ever before.
 Oh, and lots of handy attributes to make the right keyboard appear on iOS and Android devices too!

 You're going to learn about two recent additions to CSS in this chapter.
 One, CSS Layers, is already shipping and allows you more 'architectural' control over your stylesheets than ever before.
 The second is CSS Nesting.
 If you've ever worked with 'super-set' languages like Sass you will understand the benefits.
 Nesting hasn't shipped in browsers yet, and the specification is subject to change but it is so important that we take an early look here.

 Bonus techniques and parting advice

 In the final chapter we will bring together all the knowledge learned so far and consider how best to approach a responsive project.
-We also consider some best-practice techniques to get your responsive HTML and CSS based projects off to the best possible start.
+We also consider some best-practice techniques to get your responsive projects off to the best possible start.
 And just like 'Q' in James Bond, I won't let you leave without a few extra special techniques to help you in the field.